 It has been shown that our body transforms this pigment into vitamin A and is also a powerful antioxidant of cells and therefore delays the aging of these.
 It seems to work by destroying free radicals and is recommended especially for smokers.

 There are recent studies that show that beta-carotene acts by stimulating the body’s immune process, preventing the degeneration of cells and tissues.

-The great power of beta-carotene is its antioxidant action capable of neutralizing the negative action of the oxidation of cells.
+The great power of beta-carotene is its antioxidant action capable of neutralizing the of the oxidation of cells.
 Oxidation causes free radicals to form in the cells, responsible for our cellular aging.